galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 ## View results

-We will look at the output dataset called *FastQC on data 1: Webpage*.
+We will now look at the output dataset called *FastQC on data 1: Webpage*.

 > ### {% icon comment %} Comment
 > * Note that Galaxy has given this dataset a name according to both the tool name ("FastQC") and the input ("data 1") that it used.